 There were more surprises: in the west, women were still considered the private property of their fathers or husbands.
 So the ways of the warrior nomads of the high steppes were a real shock.
 Tatar women had the right to choose their husbands – and had vigorous ways of enforcing those rights.

 A marriage suitor would ride bare-chested around his chosen bride, who was handed a rawhide whip.
 If she liked the boy and favoured the match he might get a few light strokes across his back to test him out before she assented.
 But if she wasn’t keen, she would beat him bloody until he’d had enough and went home.

 Josseran and William’s journey led them at last to Kublai Khan’s capital Shang-tu – the legendary “Xanadu”.
 There, they faced the most herculean task of all – trying to convince the Great Khan of the Golden Horde to agree to an alliance.
-Yet one more surprise waited for them – there were already Christian churches in Cathay.
+Then the greatest surprise of all – there were already Christian churches in Cathay.
 The greatest objection to an accord with the Pope came not from the Khan – but from the local archbishop.

 So, like every good story, there were twists.

 Today, the fabled city of Xanadu is just a pile of old stones in Zhenglan Banner in Inner Mongolia, and its founder, Khublai, is long gone.
 But the legends of its exotic past live on, to fire the imagination…

 ‘Silk Road’, the story of Josseran and William’s epic adventure – and the unexpected intervention of the tribal princess-shaman Khutelun in their plans – is available on Amazon.